lcavadas/arenite/1-usage.md

 layout: page
 title: How To&nbsp;&nbsp;&nbsp;
 permalink: /usage/
-header_text: This page is still under construnction and shows out of date information.
+header_text: This page is still under construction.
 ---

 ##Configuration